 We all have bad habits, especially when it comes to finances.
-Any one who thinks that they don’t most likely hasn’t looked at him/herself enough.
-I’m no exception to the rule, I have often found myself making excuses to cover poor planning skills or lack of organization (I forgot about that!
+Anyone who thinks that they don’t most likely haven’t looked at him/herself enough.
+I’m no exception to the rule, I have often found myself making excuses to cover poor planning skills or lack of organisation (I forgot about that!
 I don’t have a working vehicle, how could I get there in time!
 Etc.)

 So how do you stop paying late fees?
 Pay on time.
 Every month.
 We all have our calendars, mark bill due dates on yours!
 Set reminders if writing it down isn’t enough, or pay bills as you see them come in the mail (in which case be sure to check your mail!).

-This is one pattern that can cost you a lot of money, so break it now!
+This is one financial pattern that can cost you a lot of money, so break it now!

-Consider some of the following methods for breaking this viciously deceptive pattern of thinking:
+Consider some of the following methods for breaking this viciously deceptive financial pattern of thinking:

 Method 1 – Save first, spend later.

-Most banks have recognized this spending pattern in people, and have tried to compensate by offering people an option of automatic deductions from their bank accounts on payday.
-This is an utterly simple way of piling money away from yourself, and starting a savings account.
+Most banks have recognised this spending pattern in people, and have tried to compensate by offering people an option of automatic deductions from their bank accounts on payday.
+This is an utterly simple way of piling money away from yourself and starting a savings account.

 Method 2 – The all famous envelope.

 For people who really struggle with the concept of keeping money away from themselves, consider purchasing some envelopes.
 Carefully label each one, ‘living expenses’ ‘food expenses’ ‘monthly bills’ and ‘savings’.
-Each time you get paid, cash the money, and distribute it amongst the envelopes.
-This is a great way to stay organized, and to watch your savings grow – literally!
+Each time you get paid, cash the money and distribute it amongst the envelopes.
+This is a great way to stay organised, and to watch your savings grow – literally!

-We’ve all had that moment where we realized we’ve already spent our entire paycheque and the week isn’t even up.
-This is a bad habit, and one that can be avoided.
+We’ve all had that moment where we realised we’ve already spent our entire paycheque and the week isn’t even up.
+This is a bad habit and one that can be avoided.

-Pattern #4 Giving, giving, and giving some more
+Financial Pattern #4 Giving, giving and giving some more

 To break this pattern, look at the real goal here – being social, or possibly thoughtful.
 These are great things to do – that don’t have to cost a fortune!
 Think about what talents you may have to make a gift instead of buying one, host a games night instead of going out for dinner, and watch a movie at home instead of heading to the theatre.
 These events all allow for being social and generous, without breaking the bank.